sebastian-zieba/PACMAN/docs/source/directories.rst

   Example: ``/home/zieba/Desktop/Projects/Observations/Hubble/GJ1214_13021/run_2022-03-04_15-10-29_GJ1214_Hubble13021``.

-  This directory will be created when running Stage 00.
+  This directory will be created in Stage 00.
   All the results of the following stages will be stored here.

   It has the following form: